sematext/docs/docs/integration/kubernetes.md

 ### Helm

-To install the Logagent with Helm you’ll need to run the following command:
+To install Logagent with Helm you’ll need to run the following command:

 ```